alpipego/advanced-ads-slider/readme.txt

 You can use Advanced Ads along any other ad management plugin and don’t need to switch completely.

 == Changelog ==

+= 1.4.1 =

+* added more rules to prevent themes from overriding slider CSS

 = 1.4 =